 - The Gloucester Road Story lists Jay’s at 52 Gloucester Road, Bristol, in 1962.

 - According to the Bedfordshire & Luton Archives & Records Service, Jay’s was present in Luton from the 1930s to the 1960s at least.

 - According to the Rushden Research Group, as of 1931 Jay’s had a store on Gold Street in Northampton and was a “well-known firm” at the time.

 - Picture Sheffield, a project run by Sheffield City Council's Archives and Local Studies Service, has photos of Jay’s Sheffield branches in the 1920s/1930s and in 1963.

 - The Museum of London website has an image of a 1952 invoice from the Jay’s at Palmers Green.

-- According to Pub History in the UK, Jay’s were at 88-90 Stoke Newington High Street in 1921.
-It isn’t explicitly stated where this information comes from, but it looks like a transcription of one of the (contemporary) Kelly's street directories to me.
+- According to London History Over 2000 Years, Jay’s were at 88-90 Stoke Newington High Street in 1921.
+It isn’t explicitly stated where this information comes from, but it looks to me like a transcription of one of the (contemporary) Kelly's street directories.

-- The London Gazette of 18 August 1936 (PDF) carries information about the liquidation of Jay’s Walthamstow branch.
+- Page 5431 of the 18 August 1936 London Gazette carries information about the liquidation of Jay’s Walthamstow branch.
 This implies that at least some of the branches were considered separate companies.

 - Cuttings of these adverts can be found in the “firms A-Z” filing cabinet at the Croydon Local Studies Library.